Golden-Ramen/ise_540_project/README.md

 This zip file contains the final prediciton from LSTM, both in pkl format and csv format.

 ### covid_btm.zip
-This zip file contains the btm algorithm files.
+This zip file contains the BTM algorithm files as well as the trained result.

 ### Classifier_Yifan_He.ipynb
 This file mainly builds the LSTM model, generate predicted set, visualize the BTM topic models and generate BTM topic sample sets.